 My dissertation, “Printing the Other Victorians: Nineteenth-Century Fictions of Embodiment and Identity,” drew on materialist methodologies from periodical studies, archival studies, and the digital humanities

 to examine embodiment and embodied identity (including disability, gender identity, sexuality, and race) as they manifest in and through newspapers, novels, advertisements, archives, and more.

-Currently, I'm the Associate Director of Learning Technologies and Digital Humanities at University of Virginia’s Contemplative Sciences Center.
-I work with faculty across all 11 of UVA’s schools to promote deep learning in the classroom through purposeful technology use.
+Currently, I'm Director of Transformative Technologies at University of Virginia’s Contemplative Sciences Center.
+I work with faculty, staff, and graduate students across all

 12 of UVA’s schools to promote deep, experiential learning and student flourishing in and beyond the classroom through strategic technology use.

 These days, I'm particularly interested in:

 - technology and nature (see my article in Nineteenth-Century Literature

 - digital life (everything from user experience to social media to data privacy, informed consent, and what Ruha Benjamin calls "informed refusal")